7.13 — Using declarations and using directives

 The using-declaration is active from the point of declaration to the end of the scope in which it is declared.

-Although using-declarations are less explicit than using the std:: prefix, they are generally considered safe and acceptable to use in source (.cpp) files, after the #includes (particularly inside functions).
+Although using-declarations are less explicit than using the std:: prefix, they are generally considered safe and acceptable to use in source (.cpp) files, with one exception that we’ll discuss below.

 Using-directives